gartician/reverie/_pages/cv.md

 **Dr. Julia Maxson Lab**

-* Characterizing the epigenetic landscape of acute myeloid leukemia

-* Investigating the mechanisms of novel drug combination therapies

-* Analyzing and interpreting NGS data with bench scientists to drive projects forward
+* Provide generic and project-specific analyses to 5 bench scientists to drive projects forward.

-* Developing, re-purposing, and maintaining pipelines to analyze and re-analyze NGS data
+* Develop, re-purpose, maintain, and test pipelines to analyze sequencing data like ATAC-Seq, ChIP-Seq, CITE-Seq, CUT&TAG, and RNA-Seq.
+* Modify, adapt, and improve open-source bioinformatics tools to fit project objectives.

-* Contribute analysis methods to manuscripts
+* Write the bioinformatic analysis methods for 2 upcoming papers and 2 conference papers.

 ## Graduate Researcher | Apr 2019 - Apr 2020